MrDoe/ClippyAI/README.md

 4.1.
 Install the PostgreSQL webserver and the pgai packages.
 See [](https://postgres.ai) for manual installation instructions.

 4.2.
-If you are a Docker user, simply execute 'docker-compose up'.
+If you are a Docker user, clone or download this repository and execute 'docker-compose up' from the ClippyAI/Docker directory to install PostgreSQL with pgai as a container.

+4.3.
+Optionally, you can also use a cloud based PostgreSQL database from Timeshift.

+5. Edit the PostgreSQL connection string of the ClippyAI.conf file.

+***Pull LLMs***

-5. Run ''ClippyAI'' from the start menu of your OS.
+6. Run ''ClippyAI'' from the start menu of your OS and click on the tray icon to open it.

-6. Click on ''Options'', the ''Pull'' button and enter 'gemma2' to download and install the Gemma2 AI model to your local PC.
+7. Click on ''Options'', the ''Pull'' button and enter 'gemma2' to let ClippyAI download and install the Gemma2 AI model to your local PC.
+Please be patient, as the downloading can take a few minutes, depending how fast your internet connection is.

-7. Pull also the 'noemic-embed-text' model which will be used for embeddings.
+8. Do the same with the 'noemic-embed-text' model which will be used for embeddings.

 **Using ClippyAI**